busla/kass-flow/README.md

 Helper for the [KASS](https://www.kass.is/) payment gateway.
 Written for python 3.8.5 (probably works on versions >= 3.6).

+See the [KASS API docs](https://kass.github.io/api/) for more info.

+This module is not affiliated with KASS.

 ## TODO

 - [x] Create payment